Privacy Policy: Overview

 Operational considerations

-The following directions apply to the handling of all stored personal information that has been received for the purposes of the Scheme.
-These directions apply to Official Visitors, the Official Visitors Board, the Scheme’s Executive Officer and any contractors and service providers undertaking work on our behalf.
+The following directions apply to the handling of all stored personal information that has been received for the purposes of ACT Official Visitors.
+These directions apply to Official Visitors, the Official Visitors Board, ACT Official Visitor's Executive Officer and any contractors and service providers undertaking work on our behalf.

 Collecting and receiving information about you